almanac-news/docker-compose/README.md

 To remove volume mapping, delete the '*volume*' sections of the `yml` file.

-**Don't forget to install the Redis data-volume container before running this.**
+**Don't forget to install the Redis and RethinkDB data-volume containers before running this.**

 The Redis data-volume is installed by running the following:
 `$ docker create -v /data --name cachedb redis /bin/true`

+The RethinkDB data-volume is installed by running the following:
+`$ docker create -v /data --name rtdb rethinkdb /bin/true`

 This will allow Redis' data to persist after containers are shut down.
 The '*cachedb*' container will remain deactivated in the background to store this data.
 Don't delete it without the `-v` flag, or the volume will be left dangling and take up disk space.